cRoSSbow and gdb

 This isn't my first rodeo with gdb

-, but I'm not a prolific writer of compiled languages nor am I an accomplished reverse engineer - I'm largely interested in building up my skillset because I (fairly recently) purchased a debugger for ARM devices.
+languages nor am I an accomplished reverse engineer - I’m largely interested in

 Anyway, I'm going to cut a long story short here, but I learned a few things: